 We were told by our guide to typically start at a quarter of the price offered and work from there.
 Haggling is a sport for the boys, they love it and have contests with each other to see who can get the best deal on a certain item.
 Great life skill!

 Even with our reputable guide we found ourselves sometimes lost.
 Having a native, reputable guide is essential as Fez is not someplace I’d recommend “getting lost”, especially with children.

-This was my least favorite part of the Moroccan culture here.
-We experienced women being treated definitely secondary to men, and I personally felt uncomfortable with the cat-calling, people obviously speaking about me in their native language, leering, and men standing too close in my personal space.
-I think most women would prefer to move freely in the public space without such blatant disrespect, and I was tense and ‘on guard’ the whole time we were there.
+This was my least favorite part of the Moroccan culture in Fez.
+We experienced women being treated secondary to men, and I personally felt uncomfortable with the constant whistles and cat-calling.
+People obviously speaking about me in their native language, leering, and men standing too close and encroaching in my personal space.
+As a woman, I would prefer to move freely in public space without such blatant disrespect, and I was tense and ‘on guard’ the whole time we were there.

 I didn’t feel I was in any real physical danger in Fez…. partly due to the fact I was with three boys and a paid guide, and partly because I’m a black belt and know that I could kick someones ass who tried any funny business. 🙂 But the petty crime and harassment required us to stay on guard more so than other countries.

-Here are some tips to stay as safe as possible in Fez:
+Here are some tips to feel comfortable in Fez:

-While this is good advice for any country, we felt Morocco was more intense than other destinations.
+While this is good advice for any country, we felt Morocco was more intense than other destinations we have visited.
 We received a staggering amount of unwanted attention, to the point where we were unable to relax and enjoy our surroundings.
 It takes a ton of energy to always be on your guard.

 So to conclude, we all left Fez with a bad taste in our mouths and stressed out.
 Definitely not what we look for in a vacation, and will probably not go back any time soon.